analogdevicesinc/ai8x-training/README.md

 1. AI84 Model Training and Quantization
 2. AI84 Network Loader and RTL Simulation Generator

-The followong graphic shows an overview of the development flow:
+The following graphic shows an overview of the development flow:
 ![Development Flow](docs/DevelopmentFlow.png)

 Including the SDK from SVN, the expected file system layout will be: